EchterAlsFake/PySide6-to-Android/README.md

 This will only clone the latest commits and branch from the Python repository, otherwise you'll clone a lot of unnecessary data.

-> [!WARNING]
-> DO NOT REMOVE THE `--verbose` flag!
-The installer redirects all output from the SDK / NDK installation to the logs.
-> Android will prompt you to accept the license, and you need to type `y` and proceed.
-If you don't use the --verbose line,
-> you simply won't see this and the script is stuck forever!

 --plat-name = Here comes your Android architecture. e.g, aarch64 or armv7a
 <br>--qt-install-path = Here comes your Qt installation path. e.g, "/home/$USER/Qt/6.8.0" or "/opt/Qt/6.8.0"